webyda/skick/README.md

 These as objects are, as is evident from this description, rather basic.
 Among other things, they do not support iteration, can not be copied and can not be compared with one another.
-What they do support is both a single core, dictionary based implementation and a clustered Redis based implementation.
+What they do support is both a single core dictionary based implementation and a clustered Redis based implementation.

 In order to use the Redis version, ensure you have a Redis instance running,